kubukoz/smithy-playground/README.md

 ### Literals

-In general, in SmithyQL, value literals look a bit like a mix of JSON and Nix.
+In general, in SmithyQL, value literals look very similar to JSON, with minor differences.
+They are also very similar to [Smithy's node values](https://awslabs.github.io/smithy/2.0/spec/model.html#node-value).

 We have:

 - string literals: `"like this"`
 - numeric literals: `2137`, `42.0`, `4e10` - following the JSON spec of numbers
 - booleans: `true`, `false`
 - lists: `[ true, false, ]`
-- structures: `{ k: "value", k2: true, k3: [ 10, 20, ], }`
+- structures: `{ k: "value", k2: true, k3: [ 10, 20, ], }` - note that keys aren't quoted, unlike in JSON
 - null, but it's not what you think: the `null` literal only typechecks as a Smithy `Document`, and corresponds to the [Null document](https://awslabs.github.io/smithy/2.0/spec/simple-types.html?highlight=null#document).